ionos-deploy-now/documentation/content/docs/framework-samples.md

 # From sample

 Looking for a quick start?
-Simply click on one of the "Deploy to IONOS buttons" below and we set up a very simple sample project for you.
+[Sign up for Deploy Now](https://ionos.space/?utm_source=deploy-now-docs&utm_medium=doc-content&utm_campaign=setup-guides) and simply click on one of the "Deploy to IONOS buttons" below - and we set up a very simple sample project for you.
 You can use this as a starting point to further work with the selected framework.

 *Not what you are looking for?
 [Start from the command line](/docs/from-cmd-line/) or [deploy an existing repository](/docs/from-repo/).*